Insulation For Your Home & Crawl Space

 You’ll always be greeted by a real human being when you contact Green Horizon One Hour Heating & Air Conditioning®.
 Any time, day or night.
 Contact us to learn how insulating your home and crawl space will save you money.

-Spray Foam, Cellulose, and Fiberglass
+Cellulose and Fiberglass

 Fiberglass insulation is used in attics, walls, and crawl spaces.
 Whether you use batt or blow-in, it is more effective when used in conjunction with air sealing.
 Cellulose insulation is used as an alternative to blown fiberglass in attics.
 It is made from recycled paper products, but it does weigh more than blown fiberglass.
 Older homes should be inspected to verify the ceilings can handle the extra weight.